-Apple needed to make these improvements so the iPad Pro 11 could be the true device for a professional user, and it seems the company has delivered.
+Apple needed to make these improvements so the iPad Pro 11 could be the true device for a professional user, and it seems the company delivered.
 So here we are with the iPad Pro 11-inch (or iPad Pro 11, to you and us), which aims to fix the various issues the first Pros had.
 There's also the iPad Pro 12.9, with a screen that's a little bigger, for those of you who need extra screen real estate.

-Indeed, Apple has called this model ‘the iPad we wanted to make from the beginning’ (which says something about the newer 2020 models) – but while this is easily the best tablet Apple has ever made (along with its chunkier sibling), there's a big question as to whether the 'average' user will get enough benefit out of the new iPad Pro to warrant the extra cost over the 'basic' iPad line.
+Indeed, Apple called this 2018 model ‘the iPad we wanted to make from the beginning’ (which says something about the newer 2020 models) – but while this is easily the best tablet Apple had ever made (along with its chunkier sibling) when it came out, there's a big question as to whether the 'average' user will get enough benefit out of the new iPad Pro to warrant the extra cost over the 'basic' iPad line.